ReplayMod/ReplayMod/docs/content.md

 #### Video Encoding and Quality [quality]
 ![](img/quality-comparison.jpg)
-A comparison between the quality of the **MP4 Hight, Default and Potato** Quality Presets.
+A comparison between the quality of the **MP4 High, Default and Potato** Quality Presets.

 Below the **Render Method Dropdown**, there is another Dropdown Menu for **Encoding Presets**.